Mohammed-git65/M365-Administration-Project/Managing Shared Mailboxes for Teams and Departments.md

 1. To test for **Send As**

-- Log in to Outlook OWA and click on Options, and tick the Show From to enable the Send As
+- Log in to Outlook OWA

 - Click “New Email”